 Adventure awaits, Travel awaits, and Nature can’t wait to rejuvenate us.
-Yes you should now think of your next destination, you’re next amazing activities and a beautiful vacation after COVID-19.
+Yes, you should now think of your next destination, you’re next amazing activities and a beautiful vacation after COVID-19.
 Have you trekked chimpanzees before?
-Have you traveled to Uganda before?
+Have you travelled to Uganda before?
 This is the best time for your return after COVID-19.
 Visiting Uganda for the first time is one of the incredible experiences you will have after COVID-19.

 Our visitors all over the world are struggling with the effects of various restrictions imposed by governments to stem the spread of COVID-19, including Airport closures, border closures, and restrictions on international flights, travel bans and lockdowns.
 In the face of these events, we are communicating with all our clients through emails and our staff is working from home as a measure to control COVID-19.
 Our focus now is when to travel and see the chimpanzees, of course after COVID-19, we shall travel normally and we need to plan now.

-Uganda in terms of primate tourism is known as the Primate capital having about 20 primate species with in Kibale National Park containing the highest density in all of Africa.
+Uganda in terms of primate tourism is known as the Primate capital having about 20 primate species within Kibale National Park containing the highest density in all of Africa.
 Chimpanzees are the second famous primates after the Mountain Gorillas, Chimpanzee trekking refers to seeing the chimpanzees in their natural environment, the trek in the forest is adventurous and you will visit the habituated chimpanzee community as they move, feed and rest.
 Depending on luck, you will also be able to see other primates like the monkeys, forest Elephants (depends on Luck), snakes, birds and other animals that are habitants of the forest.

 Chimpanzee trekking is only done Kibale national park, Kalinzu forest, and Kyambura and Budongo forest reserve.
 Chimpanzee trekking activity is managed by Uganda wildlife Authority, Trekking starts early morning with guides and rangers walk you to the forest to find the chimpanzees, trek involves walking through the forest, on rough or even slippery ground until you see the chimpanzees with the help of the park guides and wardens, the trek is between 30minutes to hours but very enjoyable.
 In Uganda, you have 99% chance of seeing the chimpanzees and you are only allowed to stay and view the chimpanzees for only one hour.
 The chimpanzees are very interesting to watch as they are believed to be relatives to humans with 95% human DNA.